kln12/Interview_questions/README.md

 11.What are active and reactive parameters (Dynamic parameterization) in Jenkins ?
 12.How to set Jenkins build to fail based specific word in console output ?
 13.what is the need of CICD tools?
 14.What type of Jenkinsfile you have worked on?
+Difference b/w declarative and scripted pipeline.
 15.Can we have job for pr and once merge is done the source branch should be deleted?
 16.explain jenkins master-slave architexture?
 17.what are the plugins used in jenkins